Quiz: The dangers of drunk driving

 Stacey D. Stewart is the CEO of Mothers Against Drunk Driving (MADD).
 For more than 25 years, Stacey has served in purpose-driven roles including President and CEO of the Fannie Mae Foundation, U.S. President and Executive Vice President for Community Impact Leadership and Learning at United Way Worldwide (UWW), and most recently the President and CEO of March of Dimes.

 Stewart is a graduate of the Ross School of Business at the University of Michigan where she earned an MBA in Finance and a Bachelor of Arts degree in Economics from Georgetown University and holds numerous honorary degrees.
 She has been a director on more than 40 non-profit boards, nationally, and in the Washington, D.C.
-Metropolitan Area, including currently serving as a board member for Independent Sector, the Bipartisan Policy Center, and Women’s Congressional Policy Institute.
+Metropolitan Area.
+Stewart also serves on the boards of Hologic, Inc., a medical technology company focused on women’s health and PennyMac Mortgage Investment Trust, a residential real estate investment trust.
 She is also the founder of a private family foundation, SportsMom Foundation, dedicated to helping girl student-athletes from under-resourced communities become college recruit-ready.

-Stacey is a mother to two daughters and resides in Washington, D.C. with her husband.
+Stacey is a mother to two college-age daughters and resides in Bethesda, MD with her husband.

 Sophia Toh